A search for $\mu^+\to e^+\gamma$ with the first dataset of the MEG II experiment: The MEG II experiment

 The pTC consists of two semicylindrically shaped sectors, one located upstream of the target and the other downstream, designed to provide precise measurements of the positron timing.
 Each sector consists of 256 scintillator tiles, each read out by two arrays of six SiPMs.
 A signal positron hits on average \num{\sim 9} tiles, which provide independent measurements of the positron crossing timing with a resolution of \SI{\sim 100}{\pico\second}.
 The overall time resolution is $\sigma_{\tpositron,\rm{pTC}} = \SI{43}{\pico\second}$.

 A liquid xenon detector (LXe), located outside of COBRA, consists of a homogeneous volume (\SI{900}{\litre}) of liquid xenon viewed by 4092 Multi-Pixel Photon Counters (MPPCs), located on the front face~\cite{IEKI2019148}, and 668 UV-sensitive photomultiplier tubes (PMTs), all submerged in the liquid.
-The detector subtends \SI{\sim 11}{\percent} of the solid angle, determining the geometrical acceptance of MEG~II for \megp\ decays.
+This detector subtends the region $\phi_\photon \in \left( \frac{2}{3} \pi, \frac{4}{3} \pi\right)$ and $|\cos \theta_\photon | < 0.35$, corresponding to \SI{\sim 11}{\percent} of the solid angle, determining the geometrical acceptance of MEG~II for \megp\ decays. { The efficiencies given below refer to this acceptance.}

 The radiative decay counter (RDC) is a novel detector, located downstream and centred on axis, designed to identify the ACC events with an RMD-originated high-energy \photon-ray by tagging a low energy positron in coincidence.
 The RDC consists of a scintillating plastic detector to measure the positron timing and a LYSO crystal calorimeter to measure the energy.